 There are six recognised market class groups:

-For the British Travel Awards we use the collapsed market class model by combining groups (this applies to both international and UK awards):
+For the British Travel Awards we use the collapsed market class model by combining groups:

 Best Luxury Hotel Brand: Luxury and Upper Upscale